busyapi/mempass/README.md

 This modules also allows you add digits and symbols to passwords.
 While this makes passwords even stronger, it decreases password readability so you probably will have to choose balanced settings.
 Idea for this come from https://xkpasswd.net/s/.

+Finally, some letters can be 1337 encoded (a, e, i, o, s, t).

 The password generator also returns the password generation [entropy](#entropy).

 ## Installation